-Income Tax
+Income tax

 In China, private equity funds are subject to different tax collection methods and tax rates depending on the fund's organisational structure.
-Funds in the form of limited partnerships are pass-through entities, and thus investment proceeds derived from the fund are distributed to investors without being subject to enterprise income tax at the fund level.
-If an investor is an entity, the investor will fulfil its own tax filling obligations.
-If the investor is an individual, the fund will be obligated to withhold personal income tax on behalf of such individual at the rate of 20% or 5%-35% as determined by local tax authorities.
+Funds in the form of limited partnerships are passentities and thus investment prothrough ceeds derived from the fund are distributed to investors without being subject to enterprise income tax at the fund level.
+If an investor is an entity, the investor will fulfil its own tax filing obligations.
+If the investor is an individual, the fund will be obligated to withhold personal income tax on behalf of such individual at the rate of 20% or 5-35% as determined by local tax authorities.

-For Contractual Funds, because the fund itself is not a tax person under Chinese law, the fund or the investors of the fund are not subject to taxation at the fund level.
+For contractual funds, because the fund itself is not a tax person under Chinese law, the fund or the investors of the fund are not subject to taxation at the fund level.
 Instead, investors will be responsible for submitting their own tax filings in relation to investment proceeds.